Keith Rossiter: Wexford coach

 On 9 November 2016, it was revealed that Rossiter had joined Davy Fitzgerald's Wexford senior hurling management team as a coach.
 In his first season as a coach, he helped guide the team to promotion to Division 1A of the National Hurling League after remaining undefeated in the group stage.
 On 2 July 2017, Rossiter was part of the management team that saw Wexford reach a first Leinster SHC final in nine years, only to lose to Galway by 0–29 to 1–17.

 On 20 January 2018, Rossiter was coach when Wexford drew 1–24 apiece with Kilkenny in the Walsh Cup final.
 Wexford won the subsequent free-taking shoot-out, with Rossiter securing his first silverware with Wexford.

 Wexford reached a second Leinster SHC final in three years on 30 June 2019, with Rossiter on the sideline once again.
 A 1–23 to 0–23 defeat of Kilkenny secured a first Leinster SHC title since Rossiter's own playing career in 2004.

 Wexford manager

 In August 2023, Rossiter was appointed manager of the Wexford senior hurlers.

+In June 2026, Rossiter stepped down as manager of Wexford after three years in charge.